Todd Gilliland: 2015–2017: First ARCA win and K&N West championships

-2018–2021: Truck Series full-time
+2018–2021: Camping World Truck Series full-time

 On January 17, 2018, KBM announced that Gilliland would compete for NASCAR Camping World Truck Series Rookie of the Year in 2018, driving the No. 4 Toyota Tundra beginning at Martinsville Speedway, and most of the races following that.
 The series did grant Gilliland a waiver to become eligible for the NASCAR playoffs with a win, as drivers usually have to start every race to make the playoffs.
 Gilliland started the 2018 season by holding off Harrison Burton to win the K&N Pro Series East season opener at New Smyrna Speedway, leading the most laps and winning on a last lap pass.
-He also won the second K&N East race of the season, triumphing at Bristol Motor Speedway for his 20th overall win in K&N Pro Series competition, also having won races in the NASCAR K&N Pro Series West.
+He also won the second K&N East race of the season, triumphing at Bristol Motor Speedway for his twentieth overall win in K&N Pro Series competition, also having won races in the NASCAR K&N Pro Series West.

 On October 25, 2019, Gilliland won his first career Truck Series race at Martinsville Speedway.

 On January 13, 2020, Front Row Motorsports announced that Gilliland would drive the newly opened No. 38 Ford F-150 for the full 2020 Truck season.
-Gilliland recorded ten top-ten finishes and four top fives to qualify for the playoffs.
+Gilliland recorded ten top-ten finishes and four top-fives to qualify for the playoffs.

 Gilliland returned to the No. 38 in 2021.
-Todd Gilliland won his second career Truck series at Circuit of the Americas, his first win for Front Row Motorsports.
+Todd Gilliland won his second career Truck Series at Circuit of the Americas, his first win for Front Row Motorsports.
 With his win at COTA, Gilliland qualified for the playoffs and was eliminated after the Round of 10.